matiasconsiglio/project-4/README.md

 ![Event post intro plus like option](/assets/readme-images/session2-1.png)

-Event first view liked by the user.
+Session first view liked by the user and message.

 ![Home page with like](/assets/readme-images/home-like.png)

-Home page with like.
+Session first view liked by the user and message.

 ![Event guest dj video and audio](/assets/readme-images/session2-2.png)